MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsWebServiceConfiguration.md

 ```

 ### -PendingGetWaitTimeOutInMinutes
-Specifies the time in minutes to send event at particular interval to Keep Alive EventChannel.
+Specifies the time in minutes to send an event at a particular interval to Keep Alive EventChannel.
-The values can be specified in between 5 to 15 minutes (both inclusive).
+The value can be specified in between 5 to 15 minutes (both inclusive).
-The default value is 15 minutes
+The default value is 15 minutes.

 ```yaml
 Type: Int64